d2s/Documentation/docs/Logging.md

 ## Logging

 Detailed logging in RsyncOSX might be switched on/off in userconfiguration.
-It is only **backup** tasks which are logged.
+Only **backup** tasks are logged.
 All logdata is by default listed in table within Logs view (sorted by date).
 Logdata can be _filtered_ by textsearch in:

 - **Server** (remote server)
 - **Catalog** (local catalog)
 - **Date**

-If a row is selected logdate is filtered by one of the three above depended upon which radiobutton is on.
+There are two ways to filter logdata by search field.
+If a row is selected logdate is filtered by one of the three subjects depended upon which radiobutton is on.

+If no row is selected, text can be entered in search field and by selecting one of the radiobuttons logdata is filtered by matching text and subject by radiobutton.

+Cancel search field reloads all loggdata.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">